tokenchain/plotman/README.md

-# PlotmanX: a Chia plotting manager
+# Xman: another Chia plotting manager

 This is a tool for managing [Chia](https://github.com/Chia-Network/chia-blockchain) plotting operations.
 The tool runs on the plotting machine and provides